-Veterans who are at the college should take any problems connected with their veterans benefits to Mr. Leland D. Boone, the co-ordinator of Veterans Affairs.
+Veterans and war orphans who are at the college should take any problems connected with their veteran and war orphan benefits to Mr. Leland D. Boone, co-ordinator of Veterans Affairs.
 Such problems as delays in entitlement checks, need for change of program, additional dependents, should be considered in this office.
-The office is located on the second floor of the Mechanic Arts Building.
+The office is located on the second floor of the Mechanic Arts building, Room 206.